whastings/devnotes/vim_notes.md

   process that started Vim).
 * `:argdo command` executes command on every open buffer.
 * `:retab` replaces tabs in a file w/ your configured indentation.

+## Plugins

+### AndrewRadev/splitjoin.vim

+* gS to split a one-liner into multiple lines
+* gJ (with the cursor on the first line of a block) to join a block into a single-line statement.